 - CB2, found throughout the peripheral nervous system

-Once the endocannabinoid system is supplemented in this way, it is able to function more efficiently, optimizing the body’s performance each day.
-Although it is not critical to supplement the endocannabinoid system daily, doing so may increase the effectiveness of CBD and the endocannabinoid system.
+Once the endocannabinoid system is supported in this way, it is able to function more efficiently, optimizing the body’s performance each day.
+Although it is not critical to stimulate the endocannabinoid system daily, doing so may increase the effectiveness of CBD and the endocannabinoid system.

 - Moisturizer lotions